scottslowe/learning-tools/docker-swarm/README.md

 These instructions assume you've already installed your virtualization provider (VMware Fusion/Workstation or VirtualBox), Vagrant, and any necessary plugins (such as the Vagrant VMware plugin).
 Please refer to the documentation for those products for more information on installation or configuration.

 1. Use `vagrant box add` to install an Ubuntu 14.04 x64 box.
-If you need a base box formatted for the VMware provider, I have a base box you can use for this purpose; to use my VMware-formatted Ubuntu 14.04 x64 base box, add the box with `vagrant box add slowe/ubuntu-trusty-x64`.
+The "bento/ubuntu-14.04" box is a good option here.

 2. Use `vagrant box add` to install a CoreOS base box.
 The `Vagrantfile` assumes you are using the Stable release of CoreOS (the box named `coreos-stable`).
 If the box name is different, you'll need to edit the `Vagrantfile` accordingly.
 You'll need to be sure to use a version of CoreOS that comes with Docker 1.4.0 or later, as Swarm requires Docker => 1.4.0.
 Note that CoreOS Stable 557.2.0 comes with Docker 1.4.1.